 For students on clinical rotations away from the ICOM campus can access the information in the Clinical Rotation Physical and Mental Health Resources Book.

 Students are encouraged to understand their feelings and behaviors, relationships with others and life circumstances.
-ICOM’s Behavioral Health Specialist is a Licensed Professional Counselor (LPC) able to help students understand themselves and their environments more accurately.
+ICOM’s Behavioral Health Specialists are Licensed Professional Counselors (LPC) able to help students understand themselves and their environments more accurately.

-ICOM’s Behavioral Health Specialist provides confidential and culturally-sensitive services including counseling, crisis intervention, outreach and prevention.
+ICOM’s Behavioral Health Specialists provide confidential and culturally-sensitive services including counseling, crisis intervention, outreach and prevention.

 StudentLinc is a Student Assistance Program available to students 24 hours a day, seven days a week.
 StudentLinc provides confidential and professional guidance in personal and school concerns, and is accessible by phone, through a student portal, and through an app.